 • Topics to Choose From (Choose ONLY ONE, and make certain it is from this list):

-• Compare and Contrast Harry Potter and Lord of the Rings.
+• Compare and Contrast the 1950s to the 1960s.

-• Compare and Contrast Two Major Sports.
+• Compare and Contrast Adolph Hitler to Joseph Stalin.

 • Compare and Contrast Two Well-Known Superheroes, like Spider-Man and Batman.